9uant-brain/FET-Compressor-Build/README.md

 I like to describe a compressor this way: Imagine a helper sitting by the volume knob, watching the audio waveform just before it's played.
 If the signal gets too loud — above a certain threshold — he quickly turns the volume down.

 So, I can explain this schematic same way.
-I highlighted that section which is called as 'sidechain', I metaphored it as 'a helper'.
+I highlighted that section which is called the ‘sidechain’; I likened it to a ‘helper’.
 It's the core section of compressors; you could even call it a compressor itself.
 I will focus on it in this chapter.
-And, let's look into schematic below.
+And, Let’s look at the schematic below.

 <p align='center'>
  <img src=asset/sch.jpg>